Saint-Lô

 Saint-Lô (/sæ̃ ˈloʊ, seɪnt -, sənt -/, [sɛ̃ lo]; Sant Lo) is a commune in northwest France, the capital of the Manche department in the region of Normandy.

 Although it is the second largest city of Manche after Cherbourg, it remains the prefecture of the department.
 It is also chef-lieu of an arrondissement and two cantons (Saint-Lô-1 and Saint-Lô-2).
-The placename derives from that of a local saint, Laud of Coutances.
+The place name derives from that of a local saint, Laud of Coutances.

 The commune has 18,931 inhabitants who are called Saint-Lois(es).
 The names of Laudois(es), Laudien(ne)s or Laudinien(ne)s are also cited.
 A martyr city of World War II, Saint-Lô was decorated with the Legion of Honour in 1948 and was given the nickname "Capital of the Ruins", a phrase popularised by Samuel Beckett.

 Geography

 Location

 Saint-Lô is in the centre of Manche, in the middle of the Saint-Lois bocage, 57 km west of Caen, 78 km south of Cherbourg and 119 km north of Rennes.

 The city was born under the name of Briovera on a rocky outcrop of schist belonging to the Armorican Massif, in the Cotentin Peninsula, between the confluences of the Vire – which dominates the city centre – with the Dollée and Torteron, two rivers channelled in their urban sections.
 This historic heart of the city became L'Enclos, a site well suited to passive defence.

 The east of the territory is the former commune of Sainte-Croix-de-Saint-Lô, south of Saint-Thomas-de-Saint-Lô, absorbed in 1964.